 The International Festival of Arts & Ideas celebrates and builds community, engages with vital issues, and promotes the arts year-round.
-Festival 2022, CONNECT, will be May 4-June 26 and feature fashion, music, dance, theater and more!Read More
+The 2023 Festival, RISE, will be help June 10-25 and feature 150 events, from fashion and music to dance, theater and more!Read More

 How do you connect with yourself, your roots, your world?
 Rethink community.
 Honor the Earth.
 Embrace your roots.
 Meet new neighbors.
 Baila en la calle.
 Break the fourth wall.
 Learn something new.
 Connect with the Festival, and connect it all.

 The International Festival of Arts & Ideas returns for its 28th Festival from June 10th through June 25th, 2023, with 150 events related to the theme “Rise.”